The list of the most essential Kanban reporting metrics

 2. Lead and Cycle Time Chart

-This essential Kanban metric allows seeing the average number of days your tasks have been worked on over a specific time period.
+This essential Kanban metric allows seeing the average number of days that your tasks take during a specific time period.
 The metric will help you to look at the entire project cycle or between any two custom points of time during the lifecycle.

 The Lead and Cycle time chart is aimed to help you better understand the following info about your projects: